 Fortius has the largest Olympic weightlifting program in San Diego, with the most credentialed and experienced coaches in SoCal.
-Head Coach David Miller is an International USA Weightlifting Coach with 30+ years of experience.
 Coach Jesse Malcomb is a Senior National Coach with 10 years of experience.
 We also have 3 other Level 1 Certified USA Weightlifting coaches on staff.